Why do Churn Buster campaigns show as "Churned Delinquent" in ProfitWell?

 2. Filter for "Delinquent Churn"

 3. Find a customer who has been past-due for more than 14 days (or the length of your payment processor retry period) without canceling.

 You should see a churn event in their timeline.
 And you'll see in Churn Buster or your payment processor that they haven't churned yet.

 You can also click on the customer icon next to any month's delinquent churn rate metric.
 You should see a list that includes falsely categorized churn events.

 How you can fix the problem:

-See if they can clear them from your account retroactively, and adjust the churn recognition event to match the length of your recovery campaigns (30 days is a safe bet for most).
+See if they can be cleared from your account retroactively, and adjust the churn recognition event to match the length of your recovery campaigns (30 days is often a safe bet).